oeloeloel/forked/app/story.md

 When you want to start a new story, create a new file in the `app` folder and call it whatever you want.

-Open the `tick.rb` file and look for a line near the top that says
+Open the `main.rb` file and look for a line near the top that says

 ~~~
 STORY_FILE = 'app/story.md'